p-p-m/ffw/README.md

         make run

+Frontend steps:

-8. Static builder
+1. Static builder

         npm install
         bower install

-also ruby, ruby gems, gem sass-lang is required.
+2. Also ruby, ruby gems, gem sass-lang is required.

         sudo su -c "gem install sass"

-for watch static
+3. For watch static

         grunt

-for compile static
+4. For compile static

         grunt build

+Other commands:

+ - generate random data. (this command will clear your current base and add new banners and products)

+        make reinitdb